 Whether you’re a ballet, hip hop contemporary dancer, or any dancer looking to showcase your artistic athleticism, getting yourself out there to dance ensembles or tropes is imperative in growing your career.
 This post is here to help dancers create a list of the different types of images needed to get ahead.

-Naturally, having videos and copies of playbills of past and present choreographies will help directors make their selection but also having still images describing who you are and what you can do also prove very useful.
-Here is a list of things you can include in your very own portfolio.
+Naturally, having videos and copies of playbills of past and present choreographies will help directors make their selections.
+However, images describing who you are and what you can do still prove very useful.
+Here is a list of things you can include in your portfolio.

 Headshots for a Dancer

-See if you can get a few headshots that show your personality and your face clearly.
-These will most likely be images from the shoulders up.
-Seeing what kind of person you are also adding to landing roles or opportunities in the dance communities you’re looking into joining.
+See if you can get a few precise headshots that show your personality and your face.
+These will likely be images from the shoulders up.
+Seeing what kind of person you are also adding to landing roles or opportunities in the dance communities you’re considering joining.

 Performance Images

 Make sure you have dynamic photos taken during live performances or stage productions.
-These images should show your style of movement, energy, and stage presence.
-Work with your photographer on creating images that highlight your ability to show emotion and engagement with the audience.
+These images should show your movement style, energy, and stage presence.
+Work with your photographer to create pictures highlighting your ability to show emotion and engagement with the audience.

 Dance Studio Images

-While this is a bit of a nice-to-have these images inside of a dance studio or rehearsal space can allow directors to see your technique, form, and dedication towards improvement during practice.
-Ideally, these images should be candid for authenticity.
-This is a great opportunity for dancers and photographers to collaborate.
+While having these images inside a dance studio or rehearsal space is nice, it can allow directors to see your technique, form, and dedication toward improvement during practice.
+These images should be candid for authenticity.
+This is an excellent opportunity for dancers and photographers to collaborate.

 Action Images

 These can be taken in a staged setting with a professional photographer.
-These images need to show motion, allowing your agility and athleticism to shine!
+These images must show motion, allowing your agility and athleticism to shine!
 Select parts of a routine with an intense or climactic series of movements for that shot!

 Collaborative Dancer Images

 If you’ve worked with other dances, include group shots or pairwork images that show how well you can work with others and perform synchronized movements.
-This is also a bit of a nice-to-have image but it adds more value to your portfolio.
+This is also a nice-to-have image, but it adds more value to your portfolio.

 Costume Images for Dancers

-Include images that show your dance costumes, especially if there are unique and memorable.
-These can add a bit of variety and versatility to different styles of dance.
+Include images that show your dance costumes, especially if they are unique and memorable.
+These can add variety and versatility to different styles of dance.
+If you’re a ballerina, showcase your skills in various attention-grabbing skirts and leotards and your portfolio images that show you in standard attire.

 A Dancer’s BTS Moments